 - Leftovers reheat well in the microwave.

-- To reheat in the oven, wrap the squash in foil, place it on a sheet pan, and heat it in a 350-degree oven until warmed through.
+- To reheat in the oven, wrap the squash in foil, place it on a sheet pan, and heat it at 350℉ until warmed through.

-Overcooking is the likely reason for mushy squash.
-Baking the squash halves cut-side-down allows for the extra moisture to drip away and not puddle in the squash.
-When cooked properly, the exterior of the squash will still be firm and the flesh will flake easily into strands.
+Overcooking is likely the reason for mushy squash.
+Baking the squash halves cut-side-down allows the extra moisture to drip away and not puddle in the squash.
+When cooked properly, the exterior of the squash will still be firm, and the flesh will flake easily into strands.

 Spaghetti squash pairs well with beef, pork, chicken, or fish.
 This dish is light enough to enjoy during warm weather but it also has a comfort food vibe perfect for cooler days.